 - Research opportunities: the seminar-style approach to learning, the emphasis on writing and research in classes, and the program’s support of outside research allow students to investigate their academic interests more fully and create opportunities for the presentation or publication of their work.
-The program awards independent summer research grants and provides funding to attend academic conferences.
+The program also awards two substantial independent summer research grants annually to Honors students.

 - Sense of community: Honors students take core classes together and interact with Honors faculty and students through other academic and social events.
 This interaction helps establish a sense of belonging to the college community.
 The Honors College is housed in Nunemaker Place.
 Built in 1977, this architecturally striking building provides Honors students and faculty with a variety of distinctive spaces, including staff offices, meeting areas, and reading and study spaces.
 Located next to beautiful Emigration Creek, Nunemaker opens out onto a tree-lined patio where students and faculty can eat lunch, read, and relax.

-- Access to supplementary resources: these resources include the Honors College listserv, Student Honors Council meetings, the Honors College newsletter, and special enriched learning experiences such as attendance at cultural events.
-Funding to attend and give papers at academic conferences, leadership training opportunities like the Student Honors Council, special recognition opportunities like the Nelson Creative Arts and Writing Awards, and opportunities to participate in special meetings with distinguished visiting scholars and lecturers are also included.
+- Access to supplementary resources: these resources include the Honors College listserv, Student Honors Council discussion series, the Honors College newsletter, and special enriched learning experiences such as attendance at cultural events.
+Funding to attend and give papers at academic conferences, leadership training opportunities like the Student Honors Council, special recognition opportunities like the Honors seminar book awards, and opportunities to participate in special meetings with distinguished visiting scholars and lecturers are also included.

 - Fellowship Advising Office: Westminster's Fellowship Advising Office, which serves the entire student body, is housed in the Honors College, ensuring that Honors students are introduced to a wide range of post-graduate fellowship opportunities like the Rhodes, Fulbright, Marshall, and Truman scholarships among many others.

-Commitment to diversity and inclusion: the Honors College is guided by a robust diversity strategic plan.
+Commitment to diversity and inclusion: The Honors College is guided by a robust three-year diversity strategic plan.
 The Honors College was the first academic unit on campus to conduct a diversity climate survey and is a leader on campus in inclusive admissions strategies.